1915 Singapore Mutiny: Inquiry and public executions

-On 23 February 1915, a Court of Inquiry was held, at first meeting in camera but then in public sessions.
+On 23 February 1915, a Court of Inquiry, headed by Brigadier-General F. A. Hoghton, was held, at first meeting in camera but then in public sessions.
 It prepared a 450-page report dated 15 May 1915.
 Although extensive discord amongst both officers and men of the 5th Light Infantry was identified, the cause of the mutiny was not conclusively established.
 The focus of the report was on possible external German influences, plus internal regimental causes of the mutiny.

 More than 205 sepoys were tried by court-martial, and 47 were publicly executed, including Kassim Mansoor.
 Most soldiers killed were Muslims from the Hisar district and Rohtak district of current Haryana state of India.
 Nur Alam Shah was not put on trial, although he was exposed as an active Indian nationalist with links to Ghadar.
 Instead, he was detained and deported, as the British did not want to stir up trouble among their Muslim subjects.
 Sixty-four mutineers were transported for life, and 73 were given terms of imprisonment ranging from seven to 20 years.
 The public executions by firing squad took place at Outram Prison, and were witnessed by an estimated 15,000 people.
 The Straits Times reported:

 The remnants of the 5th Light Infantry, numbering 588 sepoys plus seven British and Indian officers, left Singapore on 3 July 1915 to see active service in the Cameroons and German East Africa.
 They were not accompanied by Colonel Martin, who was heavily criticised by a court of inquiry and then retired from the Army.
 In 1922 the 5th Light Infantry was disbanded.
 Much the same fate befell the Malay States Guides; they were sent to Kelantan in Malaya to quell Tok Janggut's uprising at Pasir Puteh in April 1915.
 Afterwards the Guides were sent to fight in Africa and were disbanded in 1919.